rbaltasar/super_lamp_network/README.md

 ## Future improvements
 * Remove hard-coded logic from Node-Red: create system description file where the MAC-ID mapping is described, lamp names, Alive communication delays...
+* Right now, any mode change request to any lamp, even if it is not in music mode, will exit music node for all the lamps.
+The improvement should switch only the current selected lamp and keep the music node ON as long as there are still lamps in this mode.
+* Finish the non-completed static effects.